Cikica/Ollivander/README.md

 OPTION :
-  -n, --new <alias> <path>   add new alias for a file path -w, --where                display all the aliases registered and paths to which they lead -r, --remove <alias>       de register alias
+  -n, --new <alias> <path>   add new alias for a file path -l, --list                 display all the aliases registered and paths to which they lead -r, --remove <alias>       de register alias
 ALIAS :
 	Name of the alias to go to.